Coutj/DataSUS/README.md

 The choice of Looker as a visualization tool is simple: It's free, easy to use, can connect to plenty of sources, and is web-based.
 The intent with this block is to build a simple dashboard to explore our data.
 A short example will be shown at the end of this article.

 ### Airflow
-Our pipeline tool was built using the Astronomer CLI approach, making tasks such as installing the Apache Airflow infrastructure easier.
-I just need to use two commands, "astro dev init" and "astro dev stop", and everything is done.
-Our main objective is to extract all data from the past five years for each Brazilian state, load this information onto ADLS, and then store the transformed data.
+Our pipeline tool was built using the Astro CLI (command line interface for data orchestration), simplifying tasks like installing the Apache Airflow infrastructure.
+I just need to use two commands, "astro dev init" and "astro dev start", and everything is done.
+Our main objective is to extract all data from the past five years for each Brazilian State, load this information onto ADLS, and then store the transformed data.